subasraj/flashpost-support/USER-MANUAL.md

 - Saved examples appear as child nodes under their parent request in the sidebar
 - Each example shows an HTTP status badge (e.g., `200`, `404`)
 - Click an example to open it in its own tab with the full request and response data
+- The saved response is displayed formatted by its content type (JSON, XML, HTML, etc.), just as it appeared when the request was originally sent
+- Opening an example (or switching to its tab) expands the collection tree to reveal it, even if the tree was collapsed

 ### Managing Examples